 Postdoctoral Scholar is a general term used at The University of Iowa to designate temporary, doctoral-level researchers engaged in advanced education and training designed to prepare for an academic and/or research career.
 The University recognizes two classifications of postdoctoral scholars, depending on the sources of their stipends & research funding and the nature of their research activities.

 - Postdoctoral Research Scholars are engaged in research supported by external grants or contracts or by University of Iowa General Education funds that may be made available to faculty members.
+This type of appointment is used for anyone not on an NRSA grant.
 Persons appointed under this classification (HR appointment code FP01) have specific responsibilities and research expectations directly related to the grant, contract, or University-funded program.

-- Postdoctoral Research Fellows are supported by fellowships (generally awarded to them individually) that allow them to pursue research with a faculty member and a host institution of their choice.
-While the funding agency, department, or institution may expect some specific duties or research products, such expectations are usually incidental to the award.
+- Postdoctoral Research Fellows are supported by NRSA grants.
 The primary obligation to accomplish the aims of the fellowship rests with the Fellow (HR appointment code FP02).

 For more information, please see the memo from Selina Martin, University Controller and John C. Keller, Interim Vice President for Research (June 1, 2018).